 A brief overview of the issue is provided in Section 1 of this paper.
 The study is divided into the following sections.
-The work done for transmission line fault detection is included in Section 2.
-The materials and techniques needed for the applications are presented in Section 3, and the results and comments are presented in Section 4.
-Future work and conclusions are presented in Section 5.
+The research conducted for transmission line fault detection is included in Section 2.
+The materials and techniques required for the applications are presented in Section 3, and the results and comments are included in Section 4.
+Future work and conclusions are outlined in Section 5.